Why would I choose a compound turbo kit over a single turbo? How does a single vs twin turbo setup perform? Is twin turbo better than single?

-There are certain facts and laws of nature that work against every diesel driver.
+There are certain laws of nature that work against every diesel driver.
 Among these are 1.
 Ambient (atmosphere) air pressure is approximately 14.7 psi at sea level.
 2. Turbochargers only function at their best in a limited band of RPM's.

 Because of this, most diesel drivers have to choose either:

 A small turbo (like a stock turbo) which functions very well with most engines at low RPMs, but limits high end power, or

 A large turbo which functions well at wide open throttle (WOT), but is horrible to drive around town because it won’t spool up (takes too long to produce a boost) and has surging issues), or

 A medium size turbo which spools up relatively well and at WOT still has some exhaust restriction but allows a lot more power and cooler EGTs than the small turbo.